anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 <a name="8.2"></a>
 ## 8.2 Principles and Guidelines

-The objectives of the verification program are to deliver a validated implementation of reference architecture which satisifes infrastructure needs for VNF-developer teams, leveraging the OVP ecosystem as the vehicle for delivering validated NFVI.
+The objectives of the verification program are to deliver a validated implementation of reference architecture which satisfies infrastructure needs for VNF-developer teams, leveraging the OVP ecosystem as the vehicle for delivering validated NFVI.

 These core principles will guide NFV verification deliverables: